KipCollo/Pyrhon-Revision/oop/class/Readme.md

 # Classes

-It is a blueprint or tepmlate for creating objects
+It is a blueprint or template for creating objects

 To create a class,use the keyword class.